 Kamshet offers you a glimpse into a simple sustainable lifestyle and a chance to meet warm, friendly village people.
 The small villages are still built in traditional style (mud, thatch & reed), the farmers still till their land with ancient plough and oxen and the bullock cart is still a reliable means of transport.

 The weekend BBQ and pilot get together at Native Place is the big event of the week.
-Weekdays are buzzing here too and as different students check in and the fun continues.
+The tandoori chicken, jacket potatoes and nans are a universal favourite.
 Chilling out on the terrace under a starry tropical sky is what we do to unwind after a tiring day at the site.
+When the queen of the night is blossoming, the gathering moves down onto the front porch steps.

-There is a wide range of activities including tandem flights for non fliers, visiting remote villages, bird watching & nature trails, trekking, traditional style fishing, visits to ancient cave temples and forts or just relaxing on your terrace with a good book.
-When Piku and Stan are around an in-house yoga class happens and all are welcome to join in.
+There is a wide range of activities including tandem flights for non-fliers, visiting remote villages, bird watching & nature trails, trekking, traditional style fishing, visits to ancient cave temples and forts or just relaxing on your terrace with a good book.
+When Stan is around (he is usually based here) yoga classes are available.

 There are many beautiful spots to be discovered in the surroundings of Kamshet.
 Of particular interest are the Karla, Bhaja and Bhedsa caves, ancient Buddhist cave temples with exquisite carvings and magnificent statues of the Buddha.